rudolfix/platform-frontend/packages/wallet/patches/README.md

 We need to patch typings given there is not way to force no hoist in transitive dependency, and we end up with invalid typings for `hoist-non-react-statics`.

-### @types/react-native

-Types of Animated component wrappers are invalid as they wrap all props with `Value` which is not exactly correct and is causing some type errors.
-The reported issue https://github.com/DefinitelyTyped/DefinitelyTyped/issues/46426.
-When issue is fixed we can try to remove patch.